aurbit/aurbit.io/README.md

 ## Project Aurbit

-Project Aurbit was created for HackFS, an ETHGlboal hacathon in 2020.
+Project Aurbit was created for HackFS, an ETHGlobal hackathon in 2020.

 ### Development